kleros/kleros-interaction/README.md

 Smart contracts able to interact with Kleros and standard proposals.

+## Get Started

+1. Clone this repo.
+2. Run `yarn` to install dependencies and then `yarn run build` to compile the contracts.

 ## Scripts

 - `yarn run prettify` - Apply prettier to the entire project.